fetchai/agents-aea/docs/connect-a-frontend.md

 ## Case 1
 The first option we have is to create a connection that will handle the incoming requests from the rest API.
 In this scenario, the rest API communicates with the AEA and requests are handled from a connection that we developed.
-The rest API should send envelops to the AEA, then the multiplexer will pass the message to the correct skill.
+The rest API should send envelopes to the AEA, then the multiplexer will pass the message to the correct skill.

 ## Case 2
 The other option would be to create a stand-alone `Multiplexer` with an `OEF` connection that will be able to search and discover other AEAs.
 In this scenario,